Aaronontheweb/ubuntu-elgato-facecam/README.md

 # Elgato VirtualCam for Linux

-## Doesn't work - having permissions issues with `systemd`
+A professional desktop application for using the **Elgato Facecam** as a virtual webcam on Ubuntu Linux.
+This unified application creates a virtual webcam device (e.g. `/dev/video10`) that works seamlessly with Chrome, OBS, Zoom, and other video applications.

-This project provides a robust virtual webcam pipeline for the **Elgato Facecam** on Ubuntu Linux using `ffmpeg`, `v4l2loopback`, and `systemd`.
-It creates a virtual webcam device (e.g. `/dev/video10`) that can be used by Chrome, OBS, Zoom, and other video apps — even if the Elgato device itself is unsupported or unstable.
+**✅ NEW: Desktop Application Architecture** - Replaces the problematic systemd approach with a reliable, single-process desktop application.

 ---